Science and society

 Moreover, INED has research partnerships with a range of private-sector actors, notably business companies, which participate in assessing the results of France’s occupational gender-equality policy.

 INED also has strong relations with cultural actors.
-Major museum exhibitions organized by important French cultural institutions, including the Cité des Sciences et de l’Industrie, the Palais de la Découverte, and the Muséum National de l’Histoire Naturelle, on themes as varied as demographic trends, love, and racism regularly draw on the findings of INED research surveys.
+Major museum exhibitions organized by important French cultural institutions, including the Cité des Sciences et de l’Industrie, the Palais de la Découverte, and the Muséum National de l’Histoire Naturelle, on themes as varied as demographic trends, love, and racism regularly drew on the findings of INED research surveys.
 And the Institute now has a partnership with the Musée national de l’histoire de l’immigration.
 And INED researchers regularly deliver talks and otherwise intervene at a wide range of events: public lectures, festivals, salons, and various annual general-public scientific events, such as the Fête de la Science, Rendez-vous de l’histoire de Blois.

 Intervening in societal debates, sharing scientific culture